mucommander/mucommander/readme.txt

   will default to the first in the list.
 - Authentication issues when using several sets of credentials (login/password) on the same server.
-- Untrusted HTTPS connections are allowed without warning.
+- Untrusted HTTPS connections are allowed without a warning.

 Command Line Interface